 Yes, Chrome can use proxies, and in fact, you should!
 Using proxies in Chrome affords you numerous performance benefits, including anonymous browsing, improved security, greater privacy, stronger network balance, and access to location-restricted content.

-Where do you find Chrome proxy settings?
+How do you know where to find Chrome proxy settings?

-You can find your Chrome proxy settings beneath Chrome’s “Advanced network settings,” under the “LAN settings” window and “Connections” tab.
+You can find your proxy settings beneath Chrome’s “Advanced network settings,” under the “LAN settings” window and “Connections” tab.
 In Chrome Mac, these will be under “Preferences.”
 From there, you’ll access them through the “Proxies” tab within the “Network settings” window.

-How do you view Chrome proxy settings?
+How to view Chrome proxy settings?

 One way how to check a Chrome proxy would be to navigate through Chrome’s “Advanced network settings.”
 Another would be to install a proxy switcher or manager extension to your browser for quick, one-click settings access right from your desktop.
 You can even set up these proxy extensions to automatically switch/change settings depending on specific websites you view.